polotinkering/optimal-ender3/[A]afterburner toolhead/README.md

+Voron afterbuner
+---
-optionaly you can also like me upgrade later on the voron afterburner and there is many reason why you would want to do that :
+one of the best upgrades i have done until now this is why you would want to switch to afterbuner :
 - print easily flexibles materials like TPU .
 - do maintenance much more easily because it is very convenient to dissassemble .
 - swap from one hot end to another realy quickly .